SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 "Well how about all of the bullet points?" you may say.

 But that's not an answer.
 That's many answers.
-There is something more fundamental than that and is the end goal of SMS.
+There is something more fundamental than that and it is the end goal of SMS.

 While I think the FAA probably gives the most informed overview definition of what aviation SMS is, I have yet to find a clear, end-goal definition in one sentence.